Belgium–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as a Treaty of Friendship, Navigation and Commerce (1861); Treaty of Trade and Shipping (1895); Extradition Treaty (1938); Agreement for Cultural Cooperation (1964); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Taxes on Income (1992) and an Air Transportation Agreement (1999).
+Both nations have signed several bilateral agreements such as a Treaty of Friendship, Navigation and Commerce (1861); Treaty of Trade and Shipping (1895); Extradition Treaty (1938); Agreement for Cultural Cooperation (1964); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Taxes on Income (1992); and an Air Transportation Agreement (1999).

 Transportation

 There are direct flights between Brussels Airport and Cancún International Airport with TUI fly Belgium.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Belgium).
-In 2018, two-way trade between both nations amounted to US$3.3 billion.
-Belgium's main exports to Mexico include: chemical based products; medicine and pharmaceutical products; and automobiles.
-Mexico's main exports to Belgium include: chemical based products, medical equipment, computers, automobiles, tractors and telephones.
+In 2023, two-way trade between both nations amounted to US$3.1 billion.
+Belgium's main exports to Mexico include: chemical based products, medicine and pharmaceutical products, electronic equipment, aluminum products, articles of iron and steel, motor cars and other vehicles, food based products, chocolates, horses and cattle, and diamonds.
+Mexico's main exports to Belgium include: chemical based products, medical equipment, minerals, articles of copper, electrical equipment, machinery, motor vehicles, vinyl and plastic articles, coffee, vegetables, fruits and nuts, honey, and alcohol.

 Belgian multinational companies such as Agfa-Gevaert, Janssen Pharmaceutica and Katoen Natie operate in Mexico.
 Belgian company Anheuser-Busch InBev owns a 50% share in Grupo Modelo, Mexico's leading brewer and owner of the global Corona brand.